hawkinsw/CS5138/MiniAssignmentHaUCk/docs/README.md

 What is the address of the byte that represents the `l` in `Emojis make me smile.`?
 That's right, `00003022`.

-We know that `mystery` has to contain something similar but different than that -- otherwise `strings` would have shown the output we expected.
+We know that `mysteryw` has to contain something similar but different than that -- otherwise `strings` would have shown the output we expected.
 But, just what is that difference?
 We can use `hexdump` to see the difference:

 ```console